 Ingredients For Japanese Style Pickled Cucumber Recipe

-Salt: Used to draw out excess moisture from the cucumbers.
+Salt: Used to draw out moisture from the cucumbers, making them perfectly crunchy.

-Soy sauce: Adds a savory depth to the marinade.
+Soy sauce: Adds a salty, savory depth to the pickling liquid.

 Technique Tip for This Recipe